THE GLAZING TECHNIQUE

 Now that we know how important the fat over lean principle is, we can understand better how this is applied within the glazing technique.
 As mentioned before, the glazing technique provides a marvelous deep and warm color pallet when applied.
 But there is more to it.
 We know as to get certain colors we can get these colors by mixing them together.
 If we want purple, we can add red to blue and there we go.
 However, this sort of color has always a little downside: it kind of loses a bit of brightness.
 This is even more accelerated when some titanium white is added.
 You will see the color lose its shine.

 When we, on the other hand, start using the glazing technique to reach a purple, things start to look very different.
 All due to the fact that each color, because it is trapped within its own film of oil, will maintain its own brightness.
-A color, mostly nun primary colors, which is constructed by applying the glazing technique, is so much deeper, warmer and brighter than a pre mixed color.

 During the 15th till the 17th century, when glazing was becoming an established technique, it was not unusual that a whole painting consisted of colors that were constructed by applying this technique.
 Although time consuming it gave two major benefits to the painting; the fact that the colors where very bright and warm and, although the artist itself could not enjoy this, the preservation of the painting become so much more secure with the rich amount of oil in the painting.